-Sites 57 to 120 are targeted with flashing vehicle activated signs only.
+Sites 81 to 120 are targeted with vehicle activated flashing speed signs.

-Roads where there is a concern over speeding are monitored over a seven day period using electronic traffic monitors, which give information on traffic flow and speeds.
+Roads (where there is a concern over speeding) are monitored over a seven day period using electronic traffic monitors.
+These give information on traffic flow and speeds.
 The sites are scored on the number of speed offenders, number of casualties and various other factors such as junctions and number of vulnerable road users (cyclists and pedestrians).
 This then creates the priority list of sites for the year.

 To increase the number of sites that can be treated the road safety partnership and the our Safer Neighbourhoods team have developed the Local Speed Scheme.

-This allows town and parish council’s and other community groups to hire a vehicle activated sign for a site down to number 200 in the strategy, as long as there are at least 150 speed offenders a day.
+This allows town and parish council’s and other community groups to hire a vehicle activated sign for a site.

 These signs will only be put up where there are no other speed reduction measures in place – for example, safety cameras, other signs or police enforcement.